gerlachch/dots-explorer/README.md

 # Runtime Dependencies

 * Official releases require the Vulkan runtime.
 If not available, the project can also be built to target OpenGL (see below).
+* (Optional) When curl is available, it will be used to fetch release information from the GitHub repository.

 # Build Dependencies